Olmesartan medoxomil and hydrochlorothiazide

 Things you must do

-If you have excess vomiting and/or diarrhoea, while taking APO-OLMESARTAN HCTZ, tell your doctor.
+Tell your doctor if you have excess vomiting and/or diarrhoea while taking this medicine.

 You may lose too much water and salt and your blood pressure may drop too much.